-The new commercial activity tax is an annual tax, but taxpayers generating annual taxable gross receipts of \$1 million or more are required to pay the tax on a quarterly basis.
-Such taxpayers are referred to as "calendar quarter taxpayers."
-They must report and pay the tax within 40 days after the end of each quarterly period, which follows the calendar quarters: January through March, April through June, July through September, and October through December.
-The Tax Commissioner is authorized to approve alternative filing and payment schedules for a taxpayer if the taxpayer shows the need for an alternative.
-Commissioner also can adopt alternative filing and payment rules for groups of taxpayers without the taxpayers seeking approval.
+The new commercial activity tax is an annual tax levied on the basis of a "tax year" (which coincides with a calendar year), but taxpayers generating annual taxable gross receipts of \$1 million or more are required to pay quarterly installments of the tax on the basis of quarterly taxable gross receipts.
+Taxpayers must report and pay the tax not later than the fifteenth day of the second month following the end of each quarterly period, which follows the calendar quarters: January through March, April through June, July through September, and October through December.